 What is Street Photography?

-Street photography at its essence means candid photography of people and humanity.
-A street photograph has to be a real, unposed moment.
+Street photography at its essence means candid photography of humanity.
+A street photograph is a real moment.

 Trying to define street photography is almost like trying to define what sweet or salty is.
 You can’t fully describe it, but you know it when you see it.